• New desks for Jibondo school

 Environmental issues are becoming a priority and increasingly we are working with other initiatives to ensure our goals are aligned and impact is maximised.
 The Small Islands Organisation Home - SMILO has prepared a development plan which recognises the need to restore the area’s natural environment as a part of sustainable development.
 It has also invested in the provision of cleaner energy on Jibondo.

 When tourism stopped during Covid, local people lost their jobs and turned back to fishing, which impacted the health of the reef eco-system.
-Out of this Roped Of Hope was born to regenerate the reef The Ropes of Hope.
+Out of this Ropes Of Hope was born to regenerate the reef The Ropes of Hope.
 It has instigated an environmental learning programme in Jibondo school to raise awareness of the importance of managing the marine environment, teaching practical skills for a sustainable future.

 Kindergarten